-The Indiana Blue Bombers of the National Gridiron League were set to begin play May 5 at Memorial Coliseum, but the NGL will now not be taking the field in 2019, multiple sources, including former St. Louis Stampede head coach Patrick Pimmel, confirmed to the Journal Gazette.
+The Indiana Blue Bombers of the National Gridiron League were set to begin play May 5 at Memorial Coliseum, but the NGL will not be taking the field in 2019, multiple sources, including former St. Louis Stampede head coach Patrick Pimmel, confirmed to The Journal Gazette.

-Memorial Coliseum general manager Randy Brown did not answer multiple phone calls from the Journal Gazette.
+Memorial Coliseum general manager Randy Brown did not answer multiple phone calls.

 The Blue Bombers have had a somewhat rocky time in Fort Wayne.
 The cancellation of the 2019 season comes on top of revelations that the Bombers had signed a player who had been falsely representing himself as a member of the Miami Dolphins on social media before March 2017.
 The player was subsequently removed from the roster.

 The Journal Gazette also reported that Kinney, a former NFL player, has a felony for workplace compensation fraud and several additional misdemeanors on his record.

 The Blue Bombers are not the only NGL team to have had problems.
 The St. Louis Stampede saw its head coach, Pimmel, and team president, Kallie Klein, both resign after several months of unpaid salary.

 “I never received a nickel,” said Pimmel, who was head coach of the team more than four months.
 “They were real transparent.
 Sponsorship money wasn't coming in, they always had a reason why.”

 Pimmel said when he resigned, the league's ownership never responded to him.
 He spoke highly of McClendon personally at the time of his resignation in March, but after learning the league would not play in 2019, he had a different reaction.